The Hatteras Printing Post Fun Facts

 Print Messaging is Less Annoying than Internet Messaging

 Printing has been found to be 43% less annoying than the internet.
-Customers are often perturbed by the large number of junk emails and ads.
-Surprisingly, they now appreciate a nice catalog, letter, or a thank you note in their mail.
+Customers are often perturbed by the large number of junk emails, pop-up ads, and unsolicited online promotions that crowd their digital spaces daily.

 Enjoying the fun facts?